President of El Salvador: Military dictatorship

 In 1960, a coup d'état overthrew President José María Lemus which led to the formation of a Junta of Government which would later be overthrown by the Civic-Military Directory in 1961.
 This was the case until the constitutional order was reestablished and another constitution was created in 1962 which would bring with it significant presidential reforms.
 From that moment, the presidential term would last 5 years and begin and end on 1 July.

 On 15 October 1979, the last coup d'état in Salvadoran history took place where a group of young soldiers and officers overthrew General Carlos Humberto Romero.
 The coup marked the beginning of the Salvadoran Civil War which would rage on from 1979 to 1992.
 The Revolutionary Government Junta was established and ruled over El Salvador while fighting against the communist guerrilla group Farabundo Martí National Liberation Front (FMLN).
 The Junta was abolished in 1982 and Álvaro Magaña became President of the Republic.

+Current constitution

-The 1983 Constituent Assembly decided to create the current Constitution of El Salvador which set presidential terms to 5 years and would begin and end on June 1.
+The 1983 Constituent Assembly decided to create the 1983 constitution of El Salvador which set presidential terms to 5 years and would begin and end on June 1.
 The civil war greatly affected the political stability of the country.

 President José Napoleón Duarte would lead the government against the FMLN from 1984 to 1989.
 In 1989, the Nationalist Republican Alliance (ARENA) won the 1989 presidential election.
 Alfredo Cristiani became the first president of ARENA.
 ARENA won the presidential elections in 1989, 1994, 1999, and 2004.
-Its presidents were Alfredo Cristiani, Armando Calderón Sol, Francisco Flores, and Elías Antonio Saca.
+Its presidents were Alfredo Cristiani, Armando Calderón Sol, Francisco Flores, and Antonio Saca.

 The Civil War ended in 1992 and the FMLN became a legal political party in accordance to the Chapultepec Peace Accords.

 In 20 years of government, El Salvador was characterized by the privatization of national services such as coffee, telecommunications, the pension system, the National Bank, the Electric Power Service, among others.
 In 2001, the Economic Dollarization System was carried out in the country, a measure adopted by then President Francisco Flores which would have great long-term consequences for the Salvadoran economy and adopted the US dollar as legal currency.

 Mauricio Funes won the 2009 presidential election ending 20 years of ARENA rule and marked the first FMLN presidency.
-Salvador Sánchez Cerén became the second FMLN president in 2015 after narrowly defeating Norman Quijano.
+Salvador Sánchez Cerén became the second FMLN president in 2014 after narrowly defeating Norman Quijano.

 In 2019, Nayib Bukele, from the Grand Alliance for National Unity (GANA), won the 2019 presidential election ending 10 years of FMLN rule.
 He was the first president since Duarte to not be a member of either ARENA or FMLN.
-He was the second president from Palestinian descent, after Elías Antonio Saca.
+He was the second president from Palestinian descent, after Saca.
 He was inaugurated on 1 June 2019.